tscanlin/developers.optimizely.com/src/content/samples/technology-integrations/2-cms.md

 anchor: technology-integrations-cms
 ---

-This sample goes through a simplified version of our Wordpress plugin, which lets editors write alternate headlines for a blogpost and A/B test them directly from their Wordpress editor.
+This sample goes through a simplified version of our WordPress plug-in, which lets editors write alternate headlines for a blog post and A/B test them directly from their WordPress editor.
 A [PDF version](https://blog.optimizely.com/wp-content/uploads/2015/05/OptimizelyHeadlineTesting.pdf) is also available, which includes screenshots.

-To see the full source of our plugin or download it to use on your own site, click the button below.
-Note that this plugin is just a proof of concept -- we encourage you to fork it, improve it for your own needs, and share it with the community.
+To see the full source of our plug-in or download it to use on your own site, click the button below.
+Note that this plug-in is just a proof of concept -- we encourage you to fork it, improve it for your own needs, and share it with the community.

 <a class="lego-button" target="_blank" href="https://github.com/optimizely/wordpress-plugin">Download source code</a>

-The plugin uses jQuery to make the API calls, as described in our [AJAX code sample](#ajax).
+The plug-in uses jQuery to make the API calls, as described in our [AJAX code sample](#ajax).

 #### 1. Create an experiment

 Now, when users go to write their posts, they'll see a new section for A/B testing headlines.
 This section will include two inputs for users to write alternate headlines and a button to create the experiment.

 When the button is pressed, we run the `createExperiment` function.
-This function [creates an experiment]({{site.paths.rest}}#create-experiment) by providing a `description` based on the post's title and an `edit_url` based on the permalink of the Wordpress post.
+This function [creates an experiment]({{site.paths.rest}}#create-experiment) by providing a `description` based on the post's title and an `edit_url` based on the permalink of the WordPress post.
 We send these as a POST request and register a callback to run the `onExperimentCreated` function when it completes.

 We aren't done yet.
 The experiment we created has two built-in variations, but now we need to add a third and update the content.
 Since we're adding a variation, we also need to calculate the traffic weight to use for each one.
 Once we've done this, we'll call the `createVariation` function explained below.